TheChosenOne-Alpha/UnityGames/README.md

 # UnityGames
-Only my Unity projects
+My Unity projects

 # How To Play

-Instruction for Every Unity Games
+Instruction for Downloadig Games

-1. click the "download raw file" button on the right
+1. click the "download raw file" button on the top right

 2. open a downloaded file